 - 1. (No Action).
 There are no sector allocations for the Scamp and Yellowmouth Grouper complex. - 2.
-Commercial and recreational allocations percentages would change each year from 2025-2029, based on the total average commercial and recreational landings of scamp and vellowmouth grouper from 2018 through 2022. - 3.
-Commercial and recreational allocations percentages would change each year from 2025-2029, based on the total average commercial and recreational landings of scamp and yellowmouth grouper from 2013 through 2022. - See Chapter 2 for detailed language of alternatives.
+Commercial and recreational allocations percentages would change each year from 2025 through 2029, based on the total average commercial and recreational landings of scamp and yellowmouth grouper from 2018 through 2022. - 3.
+Commercial and recreational allocations percentages would change each year from 2025 through 2029, based on the total average commercial and recreational landings of scamp and yellowmouth grouper from 2013 through 2022. - \See Chapter 2 for detailed language of alternatives.
 Preferred indicated in hold

 Figure 4.5.1.1.
-Observed recreational landing by wave, including MRIP-FES recreational landings from shore and private boat fishing modes, FHS landings for charter vessels, and SRHS landings for headboat vessels (Source: MRIP-FES Recreational data - August 2023).
+Observed recreational landing by wave, including MRIP-FES recreational landings from shore and private boat fishing modes, For-Hire Survey (FHS) landings for charter vessels, and Southeast Region Headboat Survey (SRHS) landings for headboat vessels (Source: MRIP-FES Recreational data - August 2023).